The fallacy of external costs

 Let’s apply the general concept to fossil energy now.

-Producing and burning coal, oil and gas produces the effects we search.
-We are able to move ourselves and stuff in a cost-effective manner.
+Producing and burning coal, oil, and gas produces the effects we search for.
+We can move ourselves and stuff cost-effectively.
 We get heating and electrical power when and where we need it.
 Today’s level of comfort and civilization would not be possible without fossil fuels.
 Our very standard of life depends on them.

 According to the World Bank, global GDP was a sliver of more than 80 trillion USD in 2017.
 This figure would likely be in the single digits without the use of fossil energy.